kexiZeroing/kexiZeroing.github.io/src/posts/guide-to-prompt-engineering.md

 Place static content (system instructions, context, tool definitions) at the beginning of your prompt.
 Mark the end of the reusable content for caching using the `cache_control` parameter.
 The cache has a 5-minute lifetime, refreshed each time the cached content is used.

+> Anthropic published the system prompts for their user-facing chat-based LLM systems - Claude 3 Haiku, Claude 3 Opus and Claude 3.5 Sonnet - as part of their documentation: https://docs.anthropic.com/en/release-notes/system-prompts

 ## Chrome built-in AI
 With built-in AI, your website or web application can perform AI-powered tasks without needing to deploy or manage its own AI models.